ismaelpessa/PyMUSE/docs/tutorial.rst

     spectrum=cube.get_spec_from_interactive_polygon_region(mode='wwm')

 This will turn interactive the canvas.
 To select the spaxel that will be the vertices of the region, just press left click on them.
 When you have finished, just press right click and then enter to continue.
-The las vertex that you selected will link the first one to define the contour of the region.
+The last vertex that you selected will link the first one to define the contour of the region.